 For the 11th ride/10th anniversary, we are still discussing the details.
 What we do know is:

 - The ride will be 500 miles.
 Ish.
 Not 1,000.
 Ish.

-- The ride will take 4 days.
-Friday, August 6 to Monday, August 9.
-However, this year, we are considering a celebratory Thursday to Monday 5-day timeframe with a first-time-ever Saturday “rest day”.
+- The ride will take 5 days.
+Thursday, August 5 to Monday, August 9.
+This year, we will be enjoying a celebratory 5-day timeframe with a first-time-ever Saturday “rest day”.
 Hanging out somewhere all day; swimming, beers, jamming tunes, recovering, grilling out, bonfire and bourbon.

-- Limiting riders to 12-ish.
-Simply the first dudes with deposits in ride.
+- Limiting riders to 18-ish.
+Simply the first dudes with deposits in will ride.
 Judgment free zone.